On Wednesday March 13, 2019 a California jury awarded Teresa

 IIHS report on driver-assistance technology shows its flaws

 New report from IIHS shows driver assist technology is still flawed and is no substitute for a fully attentive human driver.
 If you’re not paying attention, driver assist systems can even land you in a crash.

-The Insurance Institute for Highway Safety, known for their extensive crash testing and safety ratings, investigated just how reliable driver assistance technology is.
+The Insurance Institute for Highway Safety, known for its extensive crash testing and safety ratings, investigated just how reliable driver assistance technology is.
 Their findings varied by brand.
 But, the overall conclusion was that autonomous vehicle technology has a long way to go before human drivers can feel comfortable giving up the steering wheel.

 The 2017 BMW 5-series, 2017 Mercedes-Benz E-Class, 2018 Tesla Model 3 and 2016 Model S, and 2018 Volvo S90 were evaluated.

 Driver assistance technology refers to the features in a car designed to help prevent collisions. […]Read More

 Earlier this week, a federal judge ruled that lawsuits against agricultural giant Monsanto could proceed and that key plaintiffs’ witnesses may testify.
 The lawsuits allege that Monsanto’s weedkiller Roundup caused users to develop cancer.

 This move represents a win for victims, but they will still face an uphill battle at trial, as the judge called their claims “shaky” but admissible.